instana/content/access-control/user_cleanup/readme.md

 For issues or questions:
 1. Check the Troubleshooting section above
 2. Verify all prerequisites are installed
-3. Test with a higher MONTHS_LIMIT to see if any users are found
+3. Test with a lower MONTHS_LIMIT to see if any users are found
 4. Check API endpoint availability and authentication
 5. Check if the API Token has right permission of 'User Management'